What should my skater wear?

 Who will be coaching my skater?

 Skate Canada Professional Skating Coaches and Skate Canada Program Assistants will be coaching your skater.
 All coaches are certified with Skate Canada and the NCCP, and hold valid First Aid certification and police clearance checks.
 Program Assistants are skaters who are members of Figure 8 Skating Club.
-All Program Assistants have undergone training to be on the PreCanSkate and CanSkate sessions and are there to assist skaters and coaches.
+All Program Assistants have undergone training on PreCanSkate and CanSkate sessions, and are there to assist skaters and coaches.

 What is your make up class policy?

-Make up classes will only be offered if there are spots on the other days.
+Make up classes will only be offered if there is availability on the other days.
 Figure 8 Skating Club is not required to offer make up classes but will do our best to accommodate where we can.
-Please email the skating director at email@example.com to arrange a make up session.
+Please email the Skating Director at firstname.lastname@example.org to arrange a make up session.

 What is your refund policy?